Imperial examination: Tang restoration

 Sometime between 730 and 740, after the Tang restoration, a section requiring the composition of original poetry (including both shi and fu) was added to the tests, with rather specific set requirements: this was for the jinshi degree, as well as certain other tests.
 The less-esteemed examinations tested for skills such as mathematics, law, and calligraphy.
-The success rate on these tests of knowledge on the classics was between 10 and 20 percent, but for the thousand or more candidates going for a jinshi degree each year in which it was offered, the success rate for the examinees was only between 1 and 2 percent: a total of 6504 jinshi were created during course of the Tang dynasty (an average of only about 23 jinshi awarded per year).
-After 755, up to 15 percent of civil service officials were recruited through the examinations.
+The success rate on these tests of knowledge on the classics was between 10 and 20 percent, but for the thousand or more candidates going for a jinshi degree each year in which it was offered, the success rate for the examinees was only between 1 and 2 percent: a total of 6,585 jinshi were created during the course of the Tang dynasty (an average of only about 23 jinshi awarded per year).

-During the early years of the Tang restoration, the following emperors expanded on Wu's policies since they found them politically useful, and the annual averages of degrees conferred continued to rise.
-This led to the formation of new court factions consisting of examiners and their graduates.
-With the upheavals which later developed and the disintegration of the Tang empire into the "Five Dynasties and Ten Kingdoms period", the examination system gave ground to other traditional routes to government positions and favoritism in grading reduced the opportunities of examinees who lacked political patronage.
-Ironically this period of fragmentation resulted in the utter destruction of old networks established by elite families that had ruled China throughout its various dynasties since its conception.
-With the disappearance of the old aristocracy, Wu's system of bureaucrat recruitment once more became the dominant model in China, and eventually coalesced into the class of nonhereditary elites who would become known to the West as "mandarins", in reference to Mandarin, the dialect of Chinese employed in the imperial court.
+During the early years of the Tang restoration, subsequent emperors expanded on Wu Zetian’s examination policies, finding them politically useful, and the number of jinshi degrees awarded continued to rise.
+This growth produced new bureaucratic factions linking examiners and graduates, a dynamic that would shape Tang politics into the ninth century.
+Older scholarship once suggested that the imperial examination system only became decisive after the political collapse of the Tang dynasty in the late ninth century, when the turmoil of the dynasty’s final decades allegedly swept away the great clans.
+Recent research, however, shows that this interpretation is mistaken: by the late seventh and eighth centuries, aristocratic family pedigree had already lost much of its predictive power for official appointment, while examination success had become the dominant route to high office.
+The upheavals at the end of the dynasty accelerated but did not cause this transformation.
+The Tang imperial examination thus represents the true institutional turning point in China’s shift from pedigree-based aristocracy to a bureaucratic meritocracy.